Getting started with deductions

 Setting up an indefinitely recurring deduction

-Follow these steps setup a deduction that recurs indefinitely:
+Follow these steps to setup a deduction that recurs indefinitely:

 - Select the appropriate deduction category from the drop down list.